 The program that came on was a dreadful call-in strip show from the UK.
 It featured comatose young women with bad skin gyrating in their underwear while callers suggested lewd acts.

 Billy managed a faint smile, the first one I'd seen.
 He relaxed a little as he sat in the overstuffed Ikea chair.
 As I was opening the wine I wondered if four bottles would be enough.
-As I poured, Billy took out his iPhone and tapped it a few times before stuffing it in his jacket.

 We lifted our glasses.